phalcon/documentation/docs/http-stream.md

 ### `__toString()`
 Reads all data from the stream into a string, from the beginning to end.
 The method will first try to `seek()` to the beginning of the stream before reading the data and read the stream until the end is reached.

+!!! danger "NOTE"

-> **NOTE** Calling this method on large files will result in a large amount of data being loaded in memory {: .alert .alert-danger }
+    Calling this method on large files will result in a large amount of data being loaded in memory

 ```php
 <?php